AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 What Permissions are Required in App Role Policy and Why
 ========================================================

-In the App role policy
+The App role policy
 (`example <https://s3-us-west-2.amazonaws.com/aviatrix-download/IAM_access_policy_for_CloudN.txt>`__),
-it has different “Actions” to allow on certain resource.
+has different “Actions” to allow on certain resources.
 Your Aviatrix controller needs those policies to function.

 a. ec2 – to create/delete/list/modify VPCs, Aviatrix gateways, security